dolmen/angel-PS1/CONTRIBUTING.md

    For example use triple backquotes for code blocks.

-Never, ever, merge the branches `devel` or `master` of the main repo into one of your own branches.
+Never, ever, merge the branches `devel` or `release` of the main repo into one of your own branches.
 Instead, always rebase your own work on top the `devel` branch (`git rebase upstream/devel`).